 We really appreciated the structure and clarity of PA's work.
 Across a complex, sometimes technical challenge, PA’s experience in the regulatory field was very valuable.
 Their work helped form the evidence base for us to reach an informed and confident decision on the best way forward.

 Using our extensive experience in establishing more than 10 new regulators in the last five years, we worked with the DCMS to develop the high-level regulatory model and to identify the capabilities and organisational design that the new regulator would need.
-From this, we assessed whether the new Online Harms Regulator should be established as a new, standalone regulator or whether its activities should be undertaken by an existing regulator.
+From this, we assessed whether the new Online Safety Regulator should be established as a new, standalone regulator or whether its activities should be undertaken by an existing regulator.
 We also explored the costs of different options as well as the fit between different regulatory regimes.
 This work demanded a diverse mix of expertise – extensive experience of designing and setting up a new regulator, financial and economic modelling, organisational design and good knowledge of online harms.
 Having worked with organisations like the WeProtect Global Alliance to tackle online child sexual exploitation and abuse, we were able to bring extensive experience and knowledge.

 PA were instrumental in helping us find the right balance between appointing an effective regulator and optimising costs.
 They developed a cost model that let us explore the impact of different approaches in detail, and which provided clear evidence to back up our eventual decision.